-The center is located on the second floor of the Student Community Center complex with services provided to Socorro and Mountainair on a regular basis.
+The center is located at the UNM-Valencia Workforce Training Center, with services provided to Socorro and Mountainair on a regular basis.
 Appointments with a counselor can be made in person or by calling 505.925.8980.
 Materials are available on a walk-in basis.